Lorraine Bartlett, MSW

 Lorraine is the director of the N.H.
 Division for Children, Youth and Families.
 In the course of her career with DCYF, Ms. Bartlett has served children and families as an assessment and family service worker, field staff supervisor and administrator.
 Ms. Bartlett assumed responsibility as the director for DCYF in 2014, bringing an extensive knowledge of child protection and family-centered practice.
 Her primary focus as a leader has been on building a skilled, competent workforce with particular emphasis on the important role supervisors play in assuring safety, permanency and well-being for children and their families.

 Ms. Bartlett leads with the strong conviction that accountability, communication and respect are the foundation for building relationships with families, colleagues and communities in New Hampshire.
 She was the driving force behind the development and implementation of the Framework for Collaboration with the Division for Juvenile Justice and residential treatment service providers statewide.

-In addition to her role as DCYF’s Administrator, Ms. Bartlett currently serves as the vice-president of the New England Association of Child Welfare Commissioners and Directors.
+In addition to her role as DCYF’s director, Ms. Bartlett currently serves as the vice-president of the New England Association of Child Welfare Commissioners and Directors.
 She is a trainer for UNH’s Center for Professional Excellence, an active member of the Attorney General’s Task Force on Abuse and Neglect and the SB 262 Senate Study Committee: Interagency Coordinating Council for Women Offenders.

 Linda Bombaci graduated from the University of New Hampshire with a Bachelor’s Degree in Social Work.
 She has been with the Division since 1977, working in Child Protection, Family Services, Foster Home Licensing and Adoption-Permanency Planning Services.
 She has been a Deputy Interstate Compact Administrator for eleven years.